donald-macritchie/holiday-cottages/README.md

 #### Hero Image and Text

 - Each Cottage has their own hero image of the respective house sign.
-Within the Hero image, is the Cottage title along with another quote a previous user has said.
+Within the Hero image, is the Cottage title along with another quote from a previous user.

 ![This is an image of the Homestead page hero image](./static/screenshots/homestead-hero-image.png)